 - Board member: The Archdiocese of Hobart Finance Development Fund

 National roles for this industry association involving drafting and submitting policy response to Federal Government.
 Currently involved in roles relating to the future of education for the financial services industry.

-Introduction to Financial Management, Finance for Managers, Financial Planning
+Introduction to Financial Planning, Financial Management, Finance for Managers

-Roger's teaching is closely related to his research work, and since joining the University of Tasmania in 2010, has taught undergraduate units (i.e. Financial Planning), advanced units (i.e. Finance for Managers) at the MBA level and (Introduction to Financial Management) at the MPA level.
-Roger continues to develop and deliver the Diploma of Financial Services to corporate entities.
+Roger's teaching is closely related to his research work, and since joining the University of Tasmania in 2010, has taught undergraduate/postgraduate units (i.e. Financial Planning), advanced units (i.e. Finance for Managers) at the MBA level and (Introduction to Financial Management) at the MPA level.
+Roger is the course coordinator for the Graduate Diploma of Financial Planning.

 - Australia's retirement system

 - Socially responsible investing

 Roger's research aligns to the University's theme of Data, Knowledge and Decisions and Creativity, Culture and Society.
 Roger's primary research involves superannuation and the influence of accountants.